Consensus vs Semantic Scholar

 Is Consensus free to use?

-Does Semantic Scholar provide an API?
+Does Semantic Scholar offer full-text access?